-We provide funding, disability inclusion advice, organisational strengthening and partnership with individuals and organisations in developing nations to assist people living with disabilities and poverty to enjoy their human rights and reach their full potential.
+We support field programmes in low and medium income countries to improve inclusive development, provide disability inclusion advice, and advocate for the rights of persons with disabilities.
+CBM Programmes improve access to health services, education and livelihoods to persons with disabilities, support organisational strengthening and collaborate with organisations in developing nations to assist people living with disabilities and poverty to enjoy their human rights and reach their full potential.

-This includes partner assessments and audits, training of individuals and organisations, visits to partners and programmes, and advisory work around disability inclusion and disaster preparedness.
+Activities include partner assessments and audits, training of individuals and organisations, visits to partners and programmes, and advisory work around disability inclusion and disaster preparedness.
 Our work is guided by our mission, vision and values.